apioo/psx-schema/README.md

 This examples shows how the transformation of a JSON Schema into PHP classes works.
 We use the example schema from the offical json schema website.
-Note you should the generate code always as a starting point in almost any case you have to adjust it.
+Note you should the see then generate code always as a starting point in almost any case you have to adjust it.

 ```json
 {